Stocks, not bonds, will likely feature as the best investment picks for 2013.

 Through November, the ETF has grown to $3.7 billion in assets.

 “Inflows to fixed income ETFs will continue at a rapid pace as investors hunt for yield at low cost,” Rosenbluth wrote in an analyst note published on Dec.
-10. “PIMCO Total Return ETF follows a strategy similar to that of a mutual fund with the same name … while SPDR Barclays Capital Short Term High Yield Bond (SJNK) added more than $500 million in just eight-plus months.
-With the yield on the 10-year Treasury note likely to remain below 2% in 2013, we think investors will continue to see the benefits of these ETFs.”
+10. “PIMCO Total Return ETF follows a strategy similar to that of a mutual fund with the same name…while SPDR Barclays Capital Short Term High Yield Bond (SJNK) added more than $500 million in just eight-plus months.
+With the yield on the 10-year Treasury note likely to remain below 2 percent in 2013, we think investors will continue to see the benefits of these ETFs.”

 Check out AdvisorOne’s complete lineup of Outlooks for 2013.